How to Send Digital Coupons for Your Restaurant

 Step 3: Customize your landing page

-Next, configure and customize the landing page where the offer is shown.
-For this example, we'll distribute an offer that can be marked as used by staff on location.
+Next, customize the voucher page where the offer appears.
+In this example, we will use a page that staff can mark as used on location.

 • Select the "Mark as Used" template to get started.